EliteFarmers/Website/src/routes/(md)/privacy/+page.md

 - **Publicly**: Public Data (like your linked Minecraft accounts and game stats) is visible to other users of the Service.
 - **For Legal Reasons**: We may disclose your information if required by law or to protect the rights, property, or safety of our company, our users, or the public.
 - **Business Transfers**: If we are involved in a merger or acquisition, your data may be transferred.
 We will notify you before this happens.
-- **With Ad Partners**: We may display ads on our website.
-To do this, we may partner with third-party ad networks.
-These networks may use cookies and similar technologies to collect anonymous data about your browsing activities to show you more relevant ads.
-You can typically opt out of personalized advertising through industry tools like the [NAI Opt-Out](https://optout.networkadvertising.org/) or [DAA WebChoices Tool](https://optout.aboutads.info/).
+- **With Advertising Partners**: If you consent to advertising cookies, we may use data collected through services like Google Signals to enable remarketing, which means you might see ads for our Service on other websites.
+In the future, we may partner with other third-party ad networks that use similar technologies.
+Your consent is always required, and you can manage your preferences through our cookie banner and your Google account settings.

-## Data Security and Retention
+## Data Security, Retention and International Transfer

 - **Security**: We take reasonable measures to protect your information, but no online service is 100% secure.
 We cannot guarantee absolute security.
 - **Retention**: We retain your Personal Data only as long as necessary to provide the Service and comply with our legal obligations.
 You can request account and data deletion by contacting us.

-## Data Security and International Transfer

-- **Security**: We take reasonable measures to protect your information, but no online service is 100% secure.
-We cannot guarantee absolute security.
 - **International Data Transfer**: Your information is processed on servers that may be located outside of your state, province, or country, where the data protection laws may differ.
 By using our Service, you consent to the transfer of your information to the United States.
 We will take all steps reasonably necessary to ensure that your data is treated securely.

 ## Your Rights and Choices